 Arthur Herring is a visual artist with years of professional experience in both fine art and digital art.
 A significant part of Arthur’s career was spent creating murals in different areas of USA, Russia and Norway.
-A number of his paintings found their homes in various countries of Europe.
+A number of his paintings found their homes in various countries of Europe as well.

-Being a professional Painter and Digital Artist, he was able to use this experience for the visual-environmental work, refining characters, and finally toward a new artform for himself, Animation.
+Being a professional Painter and Digital Artist, he was able to use this experience for the visual-environmental work and a new artform to himself, Animation.
 Digging into Adobe After Effects, he has found a new love in what he calls "Moving Art".
-He endeavors to produce the best quality experience one animator can produce in the course of a few years, leaning as he goes.
+He endeavored to produce the best quality experience one animator could produce in the course of a couple years, learning al0ng the way.

 You'll hear Arthur as the voice of "Varlahm", as well as "Sherapont".
-He jokes "I apologize for that, and our lack of budget to hire real actors".
-Arthur has also contributed toward foley sounds & sound editing, voice casting and marketing.
+He jokes "I apologize for that, and our lack of budget to hire more real actors".
+Arthur has also contributed toward foley sounds, sound effects, motion graphics and voice casting.